 Faculty Professional Development Council (FPDC) - FPDC is primarily a PASSHE administered grant program funded through the APSCUF faculty contract.
 FPDC grants support larger professional development projects.
 Shippensburg University FPDC applicants who are not funded by PASSHE are eligible for funding by CFEST.
 The number of projects funded by CFEST each year depends on the remaining CFEST budget in late spring, when the PASSHE FPDC results are announced.
 CFEST set aside \$10,000 to locally fund projects.
+In 2017-2018, no funds were available from PASSHE due to the lack of a faculty contract at the beginning of the school year.

-New Faculty Orientation - An orientation workshop for new faculty was conducted in October 2016 to describe professional development opportunities available through CFEST.
+New Faculty Orientation - An orientation workshop for new faculty was conducted in October 2017 to describe professional development opportunities available through CFEST.
 New faculty were introduced to CFEST sources of funding for faculty professional development related to: (a) research and teaching, (b) participation in conferences, (c) professional workshops, and (d) preparation of extramural grant proposals.

-FPDC workshop and review - A workshop oriented to FPDC proposals was held in November 2016.
+FPDC workshop and review - A workshop oriented to FPDC proposals was held in November 2017.
 Members of the CFEST Grants Administration Committee went over the guidelines for the RFPs and the process by which the grant proposals would be evaluated.
 Faculty members worked individually with Chris Wonders in developing ideas and proposals.

 Sub-committees of the CFEST Grants Administration reviewed Travel Grant and FTCE proposals on a monthly basis.
-The full committee normally meets in February to evaluate FPDC applications.
-This year, however, our funds were sufficient to fund all applicants.
+The full committee meets in February to evaluate FPDC applications.

 Council of Trustees (COT) - CFEST also worked cooperatively on the Council of Trustees Presidential Faculty Development Grant program.
 This program provides grants of up to \$1,000 in each of the University academic divisions.
 Tenure-track faculty in their first or second year are eligible.
 CFEST managed the RFP and reviewed the proposals, making funding recommendations to the President.
-Currently this is a very small program, as few faculty are eligible due to limited new faculty appointments is recent years.
-When hiring rates return to more typical levels, we encourage the President and the COT to expand on this important program to include more and/or larger awards.
+We encourage the President and the COT to expand on this important program to include more and/or larger awards as new faculty appointments have increased in recent years.

-CFEST Grants Administration support provided during 2016-2017
+CFEST Grants Administration support provided during 2017-2018

-During 2016-2017, the CFEST Grants Administration awarded \$119,168.11 to support a range of professional development activities (Table 3).
-The total number of proposals funded was 141, including 129 travel grants (including 13 which will apply to the 2017-2018 fiscal year), 7 FTCE grants, and 5 FPDC grants.
-These numbers are similar to 2015-2016, which represented a significant drop from 2014-2015, when the CFEST budget was \$50,000 higher.
+During 2017-2018, the CFEST Grants Administration awarded \$116,618.57 to support a range of professional development activities (Table 3).
+The total number of proposals funded was 146, including 129 travel grants (including 10 which will apply to the 2018-2019 fiscal year), 9 FTCE grants, and 8 FPDC grants.
+These numbers are similar to the previous two years, but represents a significant drop from 2014-2015, when the CFEST budget was \$50,000 higher.